flaturtha/CharlieChan/_short-stories/coffin-nail-piracy.md

 “Don’t laugh!” he said.
 “Ain’t it practical?
 Ain’t it ah in the kind of work we do?"

-“But holding up a bus,” said Dugan, “to get— Suppose we’re caught?"
+“But holding up a bus,” said Dugan, “to get — Suppose we’re caught?"

 “How can we be caught?
 A lonely road.
 I know this place.
 A bus comes along.
 The driver slows down when he sees us.
 Thinks we're passengers.